nataliepeterson/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+//
+For each will execute a function for each item in an array where map will create a new array with every item in the new array with that function called on it
 2. Explain the difference between a callback and a higher order function.
+// a higher order function is a function that can take a callback as a paramater, and a callback is a function that is run within another function
 3. What is closure?
+ closure is about scoping within a function to me it means that if data is closed within that function then it is not accessible on a gloabl scope - if it is outside of that fucntion, it could potentially be availabe globally
 4. Describe the four rules of the 'this' keyword.
+//
+global/window - if you call .this in the global scope, the value will be the window object implicit binding- whenever .this is called, it refers to what is in front of the dot new bidning- this refers to the constuctor function when you are creating a new object using that constuctor explicit binding- using .call or .apply this is explicitly defined

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super calls on all of the key valye pairs in the class that you are calling- we need it to get those values without having to restate them

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.